So…what brings you here today?

 If you must cancel, please do so at least 24 hours prior to your scheduled session to avoid being charged for that session.
 While it is rare, repeated cancellations and/or failures to reschedule can result in release from counseling.

 Please reach out by phone or email to ask any questions you may have, request a free 15-minute consultation or schedule an appointment.
-Appointments are currently offered in-office or by telehealth (video) 10am-7pm Monday through Friday.
+Appointments are currently offered in-office or by telehealth (video) 9am-7pm Monday through Thursday.

 Office (by appointment only)